kbordon/csharp-week1-code-review/README.md

 * If successful, open your web browser, and type the URL "http://http://localhost:5000/", or whatever location your terminal provides you.
 * Navigate the application using the buttons.
 * When finished, exit the browser, and don't forget to close your server with ctrl + c on your terminal.
+* You can also open this project with a text editor, such as Atom or Visual Studio.

 ## Support and contact details